backstage/backstage/docs/getting-started/config/authentication.md

 /* highlight-add-end */
 ```

 Restart Backstage from the terminal, by stopping it with `Ctrl+C`, and starting it with `yarn dev`.
 You should be welcomed by a login prompt!
+If you try to login at this point you will get a "Failed to sign-in, unable to resolve user identity" message, read on as we'll fix that next.

 :::note Note